ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="curl-emitter" />
 ### 4.3 Curl

-The Curl Emitter allows us to have the closest thing to native asynchronous Requests in php.
-The curl emitter uses the `curl_multi_init` resource which allows us to send any amount of Requests asynchronously.
-This garners quite a performance gain over the sync and socket emitters as we can now send more than one Request at a time.
+The Curl Emitter allows us to have the closest thing to native asynchronous requests in php.
+The curl emitter uses the `curl_multi_init` resource which allows us to send any number of requests asynchronously.
+This garners quite a performance gain over the sync and socket emitters as we can now send more than one request at a time.

 On top of this we are also using a modified version of this **[Rolling Curl library][rolling-curl]** for the actual sending of the curl requests.
-This allows for a more efficient implementation of asynchronous curl requests as we can now not only have multiple requests sending at the same time, but as soon as one is done a new request is started.
+This allows for a more efficient implementation of asynchronous curl requests as we can now have multiple requests sending at the same time, and in addition as soon as one is done a new request is started.

 **IMPORTANT**

-As the curl emitter has a secondary buffer within it; we need to ensure that we force send the emitter for cases where we have not reached the threshold.
-More information can be found [here](#flush-emitters).
+As the curl emitter has a secondary buffer within it, we need to ensure that we force-send the emitter for cases where we have not reached the threshold.
+More information can be found [here](#flush-emitters):

 ```php
 $tracker->flushEmitters(true); # This will force flush all emitters associated with the Tracker instance.